 Like Poeppel Corner, Big Red seems to magnetically attract 4wd

 adventurers, even if they haven't been across the desert.
 I guess

 for many it is so that they can claim bragging rights to having

 conquered this iconic legend.

-Track conditions in this part of the world can change very quickly,
+Track conditions in this part of the world can change very

-weather has been doing.
+by what the weather has been doing.

-Exiting Birdsville via the Old, or Inside, Birdsville Track and heading
+Exiting Birdsville via the Old, or Inside, Birdsville Track and

-have a day free to visit whichever or the many
+where you will have a day free to visit whichever or the many

 Tree, Burke and Wills graves, Coongie Lakes and more.

 Cameron Corner, the meeting point of New South Wales, South

-If you would like to do this trip please book early, there is a limit
+If you would like to do this trip please book early, there is a

-such good value, it does book up fairly quickly.
+offers such good value, it does book up fairly quickly.

 This is a self catered camping trip on which camper trailers and

 caravans will not be accepted.
-The trip will be led by the owner of
+The trip will be led by the owner

-out of your trip.
+value out of your trip.

 Perhaps you should have a read of our testimonials page to see

-Australian 4x4 Travel will supply a support vehicle fully equipped with
+Australian 4x4 Travel will supply a support vehicle fully equipped

-and Emergency Locator Beacon.
+equipment and Emergency Locator Beacon.